 The side cutter is an additional presser foot that allows your machine to act like a serger in a few ways.

 When used with an overcasting type of stitch, the foot sews a seam, finishes fabric edges, and trims excess fabric all at once.

 I’ve been less than enthused with my side cutter’s performance on knits and other stretchy fabrics, so don’t rely on it in place of a serger!

 However, it’s a GREAT presser foot to have around for producing a faux-serged appearance on cotton.
 Read more in my tutorial and review of my Brother overlock side cutter foot.

 What’s a knee lifter useful for?

-First, a built-in free arm, created with the removal of the flat-bed attachment, allows you to sew cylindrical items such as pants legs or shirt cuffs.
-(This is a great embroidery machine for shirts, by the way!)
+First, a built-in free arm, created with the removal of the flat-bed attachment, allows you to sew cylindrical items such as pant legs or shirt cuffs.

 And lastly, the side of the machine has a ruler imprinted on it.
-None of my previous sewing or embroidery machines had this feature, but I’ve been really liking having it when it comes to making gross measurements of sewing projects.
+None of my previous sewing or embroidery machines had this feature, but I’ve been enjoying having it when it comes to making gross measurements for sewing projects.

 How good is the Brother SE1900 for quilting?